 Jayne as a child: "My parents are pretty sure I was daydreaming in this picture."

 She got through a law degree by turning her fantasy life into a study tool.
 Her daydreams centered on General Hospital, so Bigelsen envisaged her characters as law students.
-"I was like, 'Oh, this person needs tutoring,' and as I was studying I was teaching her the material."
+"I was like, 'Oh, this person needs tutoring,' and as I was studying I was teaching her."